Uvalde Little League

 T-BALL

-1. Each team can have 1 manager and 2 coaches provided they are over 18 years of age.
+1. Each team can have 1 manager and 2 coaches provided they are over 18 years of age, unless permission is granted by the League President and the Division Vice President.

 2. Each team is allowed a maximum of 3 activities per week.